 WHEN AND HOW NEOCORTICAL SPECIALIZATIONS EMERGE

-Why do the expanded territories of association cortex in the human (and nonhuman primate) brain come to preferentially interconnect with one another across long distances?
+Why do the expanded territories of association cortex in the human brain come to preferentially interconnect with one another across long distances?
 What is the cellular basis for this network architecture and how does it support specialized functions?
 Unlike primary sensory cortex – which receives sensory information via the thalamus and contains a largely ascending series of local projections – association cortical regions receive input from higher-order thalamic nuclei.
 We investigate whether and how the rules that govern neocortical development in mice extend to primate neurodevelopment.

 A CELLULAR AND MOLECULAR ATLAS OF THE MARMOSET BRAIN